American Tower Is Priced For Perfection

 8. Extended Ground Space › Where space allows, expanded to accommodate more equipment

-Cell Tower REITs are more than towers tough, they are a network of connectivity so when towers are not available, they provide a number of alternative in-building and outdoor solutions that keeps people and businesses connected, no matter where activities take them.
+Cell Tower REITs are more than towers tough, they are a network of connectivity so when towers are not available, they provide a number of alternative in-building and outdoor solutions that keep people and businesses connected, no matter where activities take them.

 The International Cell Tower REIT

 Founded in 1995, American Tower is the fastest-growing player in the world of telecommunications infrastructure.
-The Boston-based company started out as a subsidiary of American Radio and expanded operations in Mexico, Brazil.
-India, Chile, Colombia, Peru, Ghana, and South Africa.
+The Boston-based company started out as a subsidiary of American Radio and expanded operations in Mexico, Brazil, India, Chile, Colombia, Peru, Ghana, and South Africa.

 The company announced its intentions to become a REIT in 2010, and after obtaining a private ruling letter from the IRS, the company officially converted to a REIT in January 2012.
 In the same year, AMT reached a historic milestone of 50,000 communication sites (and also launched operations in Uganda and Germany).

-Note: Update: Landmark Infrastructure May Soon Get The Shelf Space It Deserves.